SEN Teachers - September 2026

 About the Role

-Special Educational Needs (SEN) Teacher – North Norfolk
+Special Educational Needs (SEN) Teachers – North Norfolk

 Inspire EHC is seeking dedicated SEN Teachers to join our books and be the first to hear about upcoming opportunities from September 2026.
 These are based in the scenic region of north Norfolk, working within reputable educational settings committed to delivering exceptional support to children with special educational needs.
 Our clients value passionate educators who are eager to make a positive impact on young lives and foster inclusive learning environments.